Wall Street is slipping in light trading on the final day of 2025

-U.S. stocks are slipping in early trading Wednesday as Wall Street closes out a banner year for markets driven by both optimism and uncertainty.
+U.S. stocks are slipping in morning trading Wednesday as Wall Street closes out a banner year for markets driven by both optimism and uncertainty.

 Trading is expected to be light ahead of the New Year’s Day holiday, when markets will be closed.
 With just one trading day left before the year ends, most big investors have closed out their positions for the year and trading volume has been very thin.